Menu

 We celebrate Shakespeare week by allocating a different Shakespeare story to each year-group and plan writing that shows our understanding of the story and enables us to use all the writing skills we’ve learnt.

-Spelling Children are taught spelling using the Kingsway spelling plans, which are based on national curriculum expectations.
+Spelling Children are taught spelling using the CUSP spelling scheme, which is based on national curriculum expectations.
 We teach spelling rules and patterns in a progressive, sequential manner from Year 3 to Year 6.
-The weekly spelling pattern or rule is set for homework in differentiated spelling lists.
+The weekly spelling pattern or rule is set for homework.
 Children have the opportunity to revise earlier learning and are encouraged to challenge themselves towards learning trickier spelling.
+Children's spelling is assessed regularly so that we can provide interventions to support those who need it.
+If your child takes part in a spelling intervention, their spelling homework will reflect what they learnt in their intervention that week.

 Vocabulary The teaching of new vocabulary is integrated into all lessons.
 Children have access to dictionaries and thesauruses, and are encouraged to broaden their vocabulary and use a rich vocabulary in their writing.
 The texts used in English lessons give regular opportunities for teachers to enhance pupils’ vocabulary.